cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 ```
 ### PostChecks
 `CheckTx` also returns `GasUsed` which may or may not be less than the user's provided `GasWanted`.
-A `PostCheckFunc` is an optional filter after `CheckTx` that can be used to enforce that users must provide enough gas.
+A `PostCheckFunc` is an optional filter run after `CheckTx` that can be used to enforce that users provide enough gas.

 ## Consensus